Home

 Which kind of coffee machine is right for you?

-Different types of brewers have different strengths and weaknesses.
+Different types of machines have different strengths and weaknesses.

 Traditional drip coffee makers do a fine job, and you can choose between machines that make anything between about 5 and 10 cups of coffee at a time.